Ivy Park by Beyoncé, Nordstrom brand experience on laptop, concrete surface

 A cleared calendar and an NDA before the brief landed, Beyoncé's name on the project, a timeline that left no margin.
 Four weeks to pitch, two to ship.

 Nordstrom held the only US retail partnership, which made the website something it usually isn't - the entire launch surface.
 Brand story, product showcase, campaign rollout, all on one page that hadn't existed yet.
-The digital experience wasn't supporting the launch, it was the launch.
+The digital experience was the launch.

 Week one: references, moodboards, competitive audit.
 Nobody in activewear had done what Ivy Park was attempting.
 The brand positioned itself between luxury fashion and athletic performance, and the digital experience needed to land in that gap without leaning too far toward either side.